Kaustubh0410/ShelfMusic/README.md

 - **Similar tracks:** cosine similarity between the seed track's vector and every other track; return the top-N (excluding the seed).
-- **Preference recommendations:** build a synthetic *taste vector* from the slider values + preferred genres, cosine-rank all tracks against it, and blend in normalized popularity so cold-start queries still surface known tracks.
+- **Faceted recommendations:** filter tracks by the chosen mood / genre / activity / language, build a *taste vector* from the average audio features of the matching tracks plus a TF-IDF tag vector, cosine-rank against it, and blend in normalized popularity so results stay meaningful.

 ## Project layout